CoSMoMVPA/CoSMoMVPA/doc/source/download.rst

               edit .cosmomvpa.cfg

+      Alternatively, go to CoSMoMVPA's ``mvpa/`` directory and store the ``.cosmomvpa.cfg`` file there.

+      Note for Windows users: when creating a new file, Windows may add (but hide) a ``.txt`` extension.
+It may be better to edit the file from Matlab.

+      Note for Unix (OSX, Linux) users: the file will not be shown in the terminal when using ``ls``, because the leading dot in the filename makes it hidden.
+To show hidden files, use ``ls -a``.

       Then add the lines for ``tutorial_data_path`` and ``output_data_path``, and save the file.

       For example, on Apple OSX ``.cosmomvpa.cfg`` could be stored in the ``/Users/karen`` home directory (for a user named ``karen``), and contain the following: